 Like most people, you probably want value you can trust when you purchase a product or service.
-Now that you are on Medicare or approaching age 65, that's no different when you consider your options for Medicare.
+Now that you are on Medicare or approaching age 65, that's no different when you consider your insurance options for Medicare.
 Planning for healthcare costs is especially important when we are older.
-It helps insure you have the coverage you need throughout life while protecting you financially against unexpected healthcare expenses.
+It helps ensure that you have the coverage you need throughout life while protecting yourself financially against unexpected healthcare expenses.
 Though Medicare will be the anchor of your healthcare coverage plan, but it will not cover all your expenses.
 That’s why it is important to understand your Medicare options and costs.

 To start, here's what you should know.

 Anyone is eligible to enroll in Medicare Part A when they turn 65.
 Enrollment is automatic through Social Security if you receive Social Security benefits and premium-free for most people.
 If you do not receive Social Security benefits, you will need to enroll in Medicare Part A.

 Enrollment in Medicare Part B is optional and can be deducted from your Social Security check.
 Contact your local Social Security office before your 65th birthday to enroll in Medicare Part B.

 Original Medicare (Parts A and B) will cover many of your hospital and medical expenses, but not all of them.
 Depending on your health and financial situation, out-of-pocket expenses can add up.

 As a local independent Benefits Advisor, I'm proud to offer a wide variety of Medicare coverage options.
 Whether it's a Medicare Supplement, a Medicare Advantage plan, or a stand-alone prescription drug plan (Part D), I can help you find a plan that's right for you.
 My service is free of charge to you.

 Please feel free to contact me with your questions at (602) 616-7772.